roncemer/spark-examples/README.md

 ```

 ## Clean up output files which were created by demos
 This script cleans up the files which are created by demos which save files.
-It should be run before any demos which creates output files.
+It should be run before any demos which create output files.
+It should also be run at the end to clean up any output files created by the demos.
 ```console
 ./cleanup
 ```

 ## Stop the Docker stack
+First, exit the bash shell in the Spark master node.
+You can do this by entering the *exit* command, or pressing *Control+D*.

-If you're running in Docker, you can stop the stack with this command:
+Then , just stop the stack with this command:
 ```console
 ./docker/stop
 ```